followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/10 Visual Elements/40 Tooltips.md

 		}
 	};

 Then, you are required to specify the text to be displayed by a tooltip.
 Implement a function returning an object with the **text** field set and assign this function to the [customizeTooltip](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/tooltip/#customizeTooltip) option.
-When implementing it, you can use an [Area](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Area/) or [Marker](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Marker/) object passed to this function as the argument.
+When implementing it, you can use the [Layer Element](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Layer_Element/) object passed to this function as the argument.
 To distinguish areas from markers, check the **layer.type** field of this object against being equal to *'area'* or *'marker'*.
 For example, the following code snippet shows how to provide text only for marker tooltips.

 	<!--JavaScript-->var vectorMapOptions = {
 		// ...